Practical blueprint for low-depth photonic quantum computing with quantum dots: Results

-As covered in Sec.~\ref{subsubsec:rsg}, the time-bin protocol requires repeated excitation and photon emission through the same optical transition.
-In practice, the excited state may decay through the diagonal transition with a small probability.
+We first consider branching error due to finite cyclicity.
+As described in Sec.~\ref{architecture}, the time-bin protocol requires repeated excitation and photon emission through the same optical transition.
+In practice, the excited state may decay through the diagonal transition with a small probability due to finite cyclicity.
 This \textit{branching} error not only results in the emission of a photon with an undesired frequency, but also an incoherent spin flip.

-We consider a scenario in which the excited state $\ket{2}$ decays erroneously via the non-cycling diagonal transition to $\ket{0}$ following an early time-bin excitation.
+We analyse the scenario in which the excited state $\ket{2}$ decays erroneously via the non-cycling diagonal transition to $\ket{0}$ following an early time-bin excitation.
 Subsequently, after a spin $\pi$-pulse, a late photon is correctly emitted through the cycling transition, as depicted in Fig.~\ref{fig:all_err_stuff}a(i).
 This is equivalent to applying an $X$ error to both the spin and the emitted time-bin photon.
-While other branching mechanisms exist~\cite{Appel2021_phdthesis, tiurev_fidelity_2021}, they result in either photon loss or spin-flip-equivalent errors (see Sec.~\ref{spinflip}).
+While other branching mechanisms exist~\cite{Appel2021_phdthesis, tiurev_fidelity_2021}, they result in either photon loss or spin-flip-equivalent errors.

-For the generation of encoded linear cluster states (Fig.~\ref{fig:rsg}b), a branching error that occurs in the $i$-th photon of an encoded qubit therefore manifests as both a spin $X$ error and an $X$ error on the $i$-th photon\footnote{If the error occurs for the very first photon emission, only the photon incurs an \(X\) error as there is obviously no previous spin-photon state with which to compare, and generation proceeds normally.}.
+For the generation of encoded linear cluster states (Fig.~\ref{fig:rsg}b), a branching error that occurs in the $i$-th photon of an encoded qubit therefore manifests as both a spin $X$ error and an $X$ error on the $i$-th photon (If the error occurs for the very first photon emission, only the photon incurs an \(X\) error as there is obviously no previous spin-photon state with which to compare, and generation proceeds normally).
 From Eq.~(\ref{eq:cnot_map}), a $C_{\text{NOT}}$ gate ``copies" spin $X$ errors onto a photon, thereby spreading the error; spin $Z$ errors are merely transferred from the spin to the photon, localising the error.
 Consequently, the $X$ error on the spin is retained after affecting all subsequent photons of an encoded qubit.
 The Hadamard gate that generates the next encoded qubit converts this spin $X$ error into a spin $Z$ error, which is then localised to the first photon of the encoded qubit.
 Thus, branching can lead to a two-encoded fusion error, and thus we may expect to see a $2\times$ reduction of the peak threshold compared to a spin $Z$ error model (further decreased by the correlated nature of the error).

 Indeed, in Fig.~\ref{fig:all_err_stuff}b(iii), we observe a $\approx3\times$ reduction in threshold compared to that under the spin $Z$ error model in Fig.~\ref{fig:all_err_stuff}b(ii).
 The fault-tolerance threshold for branching peaks at $0.174\%$ for $N=6$ (Fig.~\ref{fig:all_err_stuff}b(iii)), then falls with $N$ as the probability of a branching event increases with more photon emissions.
 The effect of branching on the evolution of the resource state is analysed in \SM B.